jointpoints/facility-arrangement-solver/tools/README.md

 also containing all necessary files to run it.
 * `make debug` - the same as `make build` but the executable also includes the debugging information (e.g., to debug or profile the program later).
+* `make docs` - compiles the development documentation in HTML format *(on Windows, administrator priviliges might be required)*.

 > **Note!** MSVC may produce some warnings during compilation.
 These will appear because MSVC is